robak86/hardwired/README.md

 export const loggerDef = singleton.class(Logger, configurationDef);
 ```

-**All definitions should be defined in separate modules (`ts` files) making the implementation
+All definitions should be defined in separate modules (`ts` files) making the implementation
 completely decoupled from `hardwired`.
-Container and definitions should be treated like an extra
+Container and definitions should be treated like an
-layer above implementation, which is responsible for wiring components together by creating
+additional layer above implementation, which is responsible for wiring components together by creating
-instances, injecting dependencies and managing lifetime.**
+instances, injecting dependencies and managing lifetime.

 2. Create a container